 Regent Seven Seas Cruises

 You have to break some eggs to make an omelette, but maybe swerve the bespoke Fabergé egg that Regent Cruises has commissioned for the launch of its Seven Seas Grandeur.
-Launching in November 2023, the ocean liner will have ample room to host 746 guests, with one of the highest staff-to-guest ratios in the industry.
+Launched in November 2023, the ocean liner has ample room to host 746 guests, with one of the highest staff-to-guest ratios in the industry.
 The route will visit a constellation of incredible Caribbean destinations, taking in vibrant rainforests, sparkling-blue bays and vibrant coral reefs along the way.
 The special collab with Fabergé will see the egg object, entitled the ‘Journey in Jewels’, taking centre stage in the vessel’s multi-million-pound art collection, which is no yolk, er, joke.

 Prices start from £6,509 per person; rssc.com